Braunton: Events

 The village holds a Town carnival each year near the end of May.

 Tourism

 There are a range of surfing shops located in Braunton.

 Facilities

 The town has a few hotels and guesthouses and numerous shops (including a large Supermarket) and pubs.
 The town also boasts a secondary school and three primary schools.
+It also has multiple skating areas, one with a skating bowl and the other featuring several small ramps.

 Surfing

 Since the closing years of the 20th century, the village has become a hub for surfing as it is on the main road gateway to three of the South West's surf beaches of Saunton, Croyde and Putsborough, all with fine powdery sand, and to a lesser extent a road to Woolacombe).
 The Museum of British Surfing opened in 2012 in the old goods shed of the old Braunton Railway Station on the Ilfracombe Branch Line.